 • the “transcript” messages

-In V2, we send a lot more:
+In V2, we send more:

 • lifecycle event messages